 If you consider that the council has your name wrong, then you should let the council know and provide evidence of your correct name.
 Unless and until you do this, the council is entitled to assume that it has the correct name.

-The council is a local authority created pursuant to the Local Government Act 1972.
+The council is a local authority.
 It does not have and is not required to have a company number.
 Council Tax is not subject to VAT and the Council Tax legislation does not require any invoice to be provided containing a VAT number or other VAT details.

-Is the Council a body corporate?
+Is the council a body corporate?

-Chesterfield Borough Council is a body corporate and is a District Council whose purpose and functions are set out in statute and in its constitution.
-It is not a profit making private company.
+Chesterfield Borough Council is a body corporate and is a district council whose purpose and functions are set out in statute and in its constitution.
+It is not a profit-making private company.

-Municipal corporations ceased to exist after 1 April 1974 by virtue of Section 1(11) The Local Government Act 1972
+Municipal corporations ceased to exist after 1/4/1974 by virtue of Section 1(11) The Local Government Act 1972.

 What is the difference between and/or define and/or explain how the following terms apply to me: